User Guide

 First-Time Setup

-- Power on your first node — It will create a WiFi network called "MissionBikeLights"
+- Power on your first node — It immediately starts broadcasting over Bluetooth and creates a WiFi network called "MissionBikeLights"

-- Connect your phone to the node's WiFi — Open WiFi settings and join the MissionBikeLights network.
+- Connect your phone to the node's WiFi — Join the "MissionBikeLights" network in your phone's WiFi settings

-- You can disable the captive-portal in settings if you plan to only use the iOS app.
+- You can disable the captive portal in Settings if you only use the iOS app

 Choosing Your Interface